Joseph John Scoles: Roman Catholic buildings

-His works for the Roman Catholic church included Our Lady's Church, St John's Wood (1832), St Peter's Church in Stonyhurst College, Lancashire (1832), St Ignatius, Preston, Lancashire (1835), St James the Less and St Helen Church, Colchester (1837), St Mary's, Newport, Monmouthshire (1840), St David's, Cardiff (1842), St John the Evangelist Church, Islington (1843), the Immaculate Conception, Farm Street, London (1844), St Francis Xavier's, Liverpool (1844), Our Lady Immaculate, Chelmsford (1847), St Mary's Church in Great Yarmouth (1848–1850), the chapel of Ince Hall, Lancashire (1859), and the Holy Cross, St Helen's, Lancashire (1860).
+His works for the Roman Catholic church included Our Lady's Church, St John's Wood (1832), St Peter's Church in Stonyhurst College, Lancashire (1832), Our Lady Church, Bangor (1834, now closed), St Ignatius, Preston, Lancashire (1835), St James the Less and St Helen Church, Colchester (1837), St Mary's, Newport, Monmouthshire (1840), St David's, Cardiff (1842), St John the Evangelist Church, Islington (1843), the Immaculate Conception, Farm Street, London (1844), St Francis Xavier's, Liverpool (1844), Our Lady Immaculate, Chelmsford (1847), St Mary's Church in Great Yarmouth (1848–1850), the chapel of Ince Hall, Lancashire (1859), and the Holy Cross, St Helen's, Lancashire (1860).

 His design for the church of St John in Duncan Terrace, Islington – a neo-Romanesque brick building with stone facings – was censured by Pugin in an article on "Ecclesiastical Architectures" in the Dublin Review in 1843.

 In 1853 he designed a group of buildings for the London Oratory at Brompton, consisting of the Oratory House – a building in a simple Italianate style, incorporating a chapel, known as the Little Oratory, and a library – and a plain red brick temporary church, which survived until 1880.
 He also built a convent nearby in Sidney Street.

 The chapel of Prior Park College, Bath, designed by Scoles, was erected after his death by his son.
 Unlike Scoles' other ecclesiastical work, this was Neoclassical in style, in sympathy with the mansion to which it was attached.
 It was built to a simple aisled basilican plan with an apse.